Size - Stellar Mass Relation and Morphology of Quiescent Galaxies at $z\geq3$ in Public $JWST$ Fields: Morphological Properties

 \subsection{S\'ersic Index and Disk Fraction}

 The S\'ersic index measured in F277W, the filter close to rest-frame $0.5\, {\rm \mu m}$ at $z\sim3-4$, is shown in the top panel of Figure \ref{fig:nevo}.
-Here, we only focus on the objects with successful measurements of the S\'ersic index (i.e., galaxies whose best fits are not located at the parameter range's edge).
+Here, we only focus on the objects with successful measurements of the S\'ersic index (i.e., S\'ersic index is not fixed to $n=4$ in the fitting).
 The measured S\'ersic indices range from $n=0.5$ to $n=6$, with median values of $n=3.42_{-0.57}^{+0.49}$ and $n=3.61_{-0.47}^{+0.51}$ for $UVJ$-selected and $NUVUVJ$-selected quiescent galaxies, respectively.
 These values and uncertainties are computed by bootstrapping 5000 times, considering the uncertainty of the S\'ersic index of each galaxy.
 The top panel of Figure \ref{fig:nevo} shows the median of two subsamples divided according to their redshift, as done in Section \ref{sec:sizemass-fit}.
 They do not show significant redshift evolution in their median values and are in good agreement with lower redshift results \citep[e.g.,][]{2012ApJS..203...24V,2019ApJ...871..201M,2021MNRAS.501.2659L,2021ApJ...908L..35E}.
 This suggests that most quiescent galaxies have bulge-dominant structures as early as $z\sim4$.
 One point that we should mention from our sample is that some quiescent galaxies have a low S\'ersic index as $n\sim0.5-2$.
-To investigate this further, we next derive the disk fraction, defined as the fraction of objects with $n<2$, i.e., the number of the galaxies with $n<2$ divided by the total number of the galaxies.
-These are also computed by bootstrapping.
+To investigate this further, we next derive the disk fraction, defined as the number of galaxies with $n<2$ divided by the total number of galaxies.
+These values and their uncertainties are also computed by bootstrapping.
 The bottom panel of Figure \ref{fig:nevo} shows the disk fraction as a function of redshift.
-Though both bins at lower redshift are consistent with zero, the disk fraction increases towards higher redshift.
+Though both bins at lower redshifts are consistent with zero, the disk fraction increases towards higher redshifts.
 In particular, the high redshift bin ($z>3.3$) for $UVJ$-selected quiescent galaxies has a non-zero value ($0.36_{-0.18}^{+0.09}$) even considering the $1\sigma$ uncertainty.
 Our sample suggests that some fraction of quiescent galaxies at high redshift can be disk-dominant morphology, in line with the literature \citep[e.g.,][]{2017Natur.546..510T,2018ApJ...862..126N,2022ApJ...938L..24F}.